-It’s time to start talking about anger.
+It’s time to talk about anger.
 Healthy anger motivates, makes waves and instigates change.
 But there is some anger that just builds, layer on layer, until it fills us up and comes pouring out.
 Why am I always so angry?
 Nothing goes quickly in life.
 No. Thing.
 Not traffic.
 Not doctor’s appointments.
 Not any transaction at any retail establishment anywhere ever.
 My food order is usually wrong.
 My jeans don’t fit my thick middle.
 Nothing about my daily frustrations are new.
 Same shit different day.
 So why am I still so angry about it?

 Drama.
 I am making all this drama around everyday problems.
 I keep going to the same places that mess up my order.
 I don’t go out and buy new jeans.
 I don’t take an interest in public policy that seeks to untangle gridlock in my community.
 I keep answering the siren song of the swap meet.
 And I am an anger monster.
 My anger surrounds me, a miasma of bad vibes and shitty little comments that fail to make me feel better and just ruin someone else’s day.